 Energy Systems Management

 Despite many lows such as the downturns, rising oil prices, global competition, and other kinds of adversities, the American manufacturers have proven that they can bounce back up!
-Resilience is backed by innovation, no matter the problems they are facing; manufacturers have found new solutions to it and created jobs, shrunk costs and grown profits.
+Resilience is backed by innovation, no matter the problems they are facing; manufacturers have found new solutions to it and created jobs, shrunk costs, and grown profits.

-The energy-as-a-service, the equipment outsourcing model is taking a hold in the manufacturing industry, and it is not very hard to guess why.
+The energy-as-a-service, equipment outsourcing model is taking a hold in the manufacturing industry, and it is not very hard to guess why.
 With the help of outsourcing, the operation, maintenance, and replacement responsibilities of energy systems like the lighting and HVAC, manufacturers are bale to navigate new and rising challenges in the industry.

 These include staffing and skill shortage, budget limitations and time constraints.
 Thus manufacturers are saving on operating and maintenance costs while freeing up staff for more strategic projects.

 Here are the 5 benefits manufacturers have realized from outsourcing the energy systems-

 Compared to the traditional energy systems management approaches, outsourcing costs are significantly less over time.
 By switching their technological upgrades from a capital expense to operating expense, industrial businesses can use their capital for other projects while still getting the energy system they need.
 In short, they can have their cake and eat it too!

 Outsourcing also adds a cash value through many other factors such as-

 - Condition-based maintenance